DoranLyong/yolov4-tiny-tflite-for-person-detection/README.md

 <br/>

 ### 1. Achieve custom dataset from YouTube videos (using ```AVA``` dataset)
-Go to [[ref5]](https://github.com/DoranLyong/AVA-Dataset-Processing-for-Person-Detection), then you can get to know how to prepare a custom dataset, which consists of only persons. ```AVA``` dataset has been used for multiple application tasks, but I only used this for getting person images with bounding box labels.
+Go to [[ref5]](https://github.com/DoranLyong/AVA-Dataset-Processing-for-Person-Detection), then you can get to know how to prepare a custom dataset, which consists of only persons. ```AVA``` dataset has been used for multiple application tasks, but I only used this for getting ```person images``` with bounding box labels.

 ### 2. Train yolov4-tiny to detect only person class using the ```Darknet``` with the custom dataset
+I got the idea that training person detector and uploading on my edge device from [roboflow blog, here](https://blog.roboflow.com/how-to-train-a-custom-mobile-object-detection-model/).
+They supply various and useful tools for data preprocessing, however, it's not free for massive datasets.

 ***
 ## Reference